 - The volcanic origin of the island provides a nutrient-rich soil and the mild maritime climate provides ideal conditions for coffee cultivation.

-- On February 10, 1733, the East India Company brought coffe beans to the island of St. Helena.
+- On February 10, 1733, the East India Company brought coffee beans to the island of St. Helena.
 These came from the port of Mocha in Yemen.

-- Thanks to Napoleon that the coffee grown there became world famous.
+- Thanks to Napoleon that St. Helena coffee became world famous.

 - In 1839 Napoleon’s Morgentrunk was declared the world’s best coffee by the London coffee trade agency W. Bumie & Co.